 We are CURRENTLY accepting applications for the MFA in Design for the 2019-2020 Academic Year.
-We will be auditioning at the Chicago U/RTA auditions and at LiNK in Atlanta, GA.
-Those not attending U/RTA or Link may schedule an interview on MSU's campus.
-Contact Shannon Schweitzer for more information.
+We will be interviewing at the Chicago URTA and at LDI in Las Vegas, NV.
+Those not attending URTA or LDI may schedule an interview on MSU's campus.
+Contact Karen Kangas-Preston for more information.

 Do NOT apply to the Graduate school until you have spoken to the correct faculty representative.

 The Department of Theatre typically offers Graduate Teaching Assistantship positions in the following areas:

 - Acting: THR 101, THR 110, THR 201, THR 204, and IAH 241D (Integrative Arts and Humanities) as well as online courses: THR 100, THR 110 THR 330, THR 336, THR 350, and THR 421.

 - Design (Scenery, Costume, Lighting, Sound, Integrated Media) THR 111, THR 111L, THR 211, THR 212, THR 214, THR 216, THR 219, and IAH 241D (Integrative Arts and Humanities) as well as online courses: THR 100, THR 110 THR 330, THR 336, THR 350, and THR 421.